Course Program of Study (CPOS)

 Why Is This Important

-A program of study consists of courses required to complete a degree, inclusive of required coursework within the major/degree.
-The specific courses for a student are identified through IVC's degree evaluation tool (DegreeWorks).
+A program of study consists of courses required to complete a degree or certificate, inclusive of required coursework within the major/degree.
+The specific courses for a student are identified through IVC's degree evaluation tool (DegreeWorks

 Starting in the Fall 2023 semester, taking classes that are not in your Course Program of Study for your officially declared major may result in a reduction to your federal financial aid.